iTwin/itwinjs-core/docs/presentation/Advanced/Localization.md

 It's important to note that **localization happens on the backend**, so localization JSON file must be delivered with the backend.

-## Localization in Presentation Rule Sets
+## Localization in presentation rulesets

 The strings in presentation rule sets can be localized by using the following
 format: `@LocalizationNamespace:StringId@`.
 Additionally, you can use multiple